nixer89/xrpl-token-distributor/README.md

 3. choose your timestamp. (this defines the timestamp when the trustlines will be read from)
 4. find the ledger version for that time stamp on the main view (also called 'ledger_index')

+variable: ISSUER_ADDRESS_CHECK
+info: the issuer account address for the existing tokens.
+This is the account the trustline balances will be checked for

+variable: CURRENCY_CODE_CHECK
+info: 3 letters currency code of the token of which the trustline balance should be checked for.
+CASE SENSITIVE! for > 3 letter currency codes please use the HEX notation in upper case

-variable: ISSUER_ADDRESS
+variable: ISSUER_ADDRESS_SENDING
-info: the issuer account address for which the trustlines are read
+info: the issuer account address for the token to be distributed.

-variable: CURRENCY_CODE
+variable: CURRENCY_CODE_SENDING
 info: 3 letters currency code of the token to be distributed.
 CASE SENSITIVE! for > 3 letter currency codes please use the HEX notation in upper case

-variable: TOKEN_AMOUNT
+variable: DISTRIBUTOR_ACCOUNT
-info: defines how many tokens are sent to each 'trustline account'
+info: The public account address of the distribution account

-variable: SENDER_SECRET
+variable: DISTRIBUTOR_FAMILY_SEED
-info: the secret of the distribution account.
+info: the secret key (family seed) of the distribution account.
 This is the account which sends the payments to the 'trustline accounts'

+variable: DISTRIBUTOR_SECRET_NUMBERS
+info: the secret numbers of the distribution account.
+This is the account which sends the payments to the 'trustline accounts'

+variable: MINIMUM_NUMBER_TOKENS
+info: the minimum number of tokens (CURRENCY_CODE_CHECK) one has to hold to be elegible for the new distribution. set it to "0" if you want to distribute to everyone

+variable: DISTRIBUTION_RATIO
+info: the ratio in which the new token should be send out. as example: if ratio is 1.5, the MINIMUM_NUMBER_TOKENS = 100 and someone holds exactly 100 tokens, the tool will distribute 150 new tokens (CURRENCY_CODE_SENDING) to that account

 ```

 When all the above environment variables are set, execute the following commands:

 1. run 'node .\build\trustlineToCsv.js' -> this will generate the fiel defined with 'INPUT_CSV_FILE'